garaxer/naturalTwitter/README.md

 npm install && npm start

-partner TODO:
+ME TODO: Get the stats at the top then the tweets at the bottom - use EJS Get persistence going for single session, try a global first like the prac remove link from tweets or don't include it in data doesn't work after second one partner TODO:
-Display words in a bubble graph https://github.com/chartjs/Chart.js
+Display words types in a bubble graph https://github.com/chartjs/Chart.js
 // Always refresh the total wordCount & percent, add to Wordtype